 You can find out more about the fantastic folk at Renewable World, or get involved, at renewable-world.org.

 Why not green gas?

 Some of our fellow green suppliers offer tariffs with a proportion of the energy sources from ‘green gas’.
 This is basically biogas, created when organic matter (food waste, animal slurry and some purpose-grown vegetation) is heated in airtight containers.

 Though there’s already a small percentage of biogas in the UK’s standard gas supply, we don’t opt to supply any extra.
 For one, this is more expensive than natural gas, and we like to make sure our customers can get their renewable energy at accessible prices.

-Mainly though — ‘green gas’ has to be transported from generator to distributor, which involves a pretty silly amount of road travel in massive, fossil fuel guzzling trucks (guess they're still waiting on that Tesla Tanker release date).
+'Green gas’ also has to be transported from generator to distributor, which involves a pretty silly amount of road travel in massive, fossil fuel guzzling trucks.

 Huge thanks to everyone who's already on our Super Green tariff – that little bit of extra cash is supporting some truly amazing projects to make our world a bit greener.